jennifermarsman/WordleGPT/README.md

 Using the visual capabilities of GPT to solve Wordle

 ## Overview
-This project attempts to solve a Wordle puzzle given a screenshot of the game.
+This project attempts to solve a Wordle puzzle by suggesting potential next words, given a screenshot of the game.

 ## Setup
 This project requires access to an OpenAI resource to run the GPT-4 model with vision capabilities.
 Find an API key at https://platform.openai.com/api-keys and update the "api_key" variable in the run.py file.